-BLJ WORLDWIDE AND GAMYRA FORM STRATEGIC PARTNERSHIP TO TRANSFORM DIGITAL ENGAGEMENT
+BLJ Worldwide And Gamyra Form Strategic Partnership To Transform Digital Engagement

 Date

-(MENAFN- BLJ Worldwide) Doha, Qatar, 27 Nov 2024: BLJ Worldwide (BLJ), a leading strategic communications consultancy, based in Qatar, has today announced a new partnership with Gamyra, a technical innovation company specializing in immersive experiences and a member at Qatar Science & Technology Park (QSTP) - part of Qatar Foundation (QF).
+Doha, Qatar: BLJ Worldwide (BLJ), a leading strategic communications consultancy, based in Qatar, announced a new partnership with Gamyra, a technical innovation company specializing in immersive experiences and a member at Qatar Science & technology Park (QSTP) - part of Qatar Foundation (QF).

 This collaboration positions BLJ Worldwide as the launch partner and the first Value-Added Reseller (VAR) of GamyraWeb, Gamyra's upcoming cutting-edge platform designed to enable digital agencies to craft unparalleled, interactive web experiences for their clients.